Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/swiftsmash-saga/point-a-pile/index.md

 This ends up generating a nice list of cards with simple ways in which they score, distributed over 4 colors.

+### Simulation

+The rules for this game have an interactive example that generates a random turn and shows you how that would play out.
+Whenever I do that, I merely need to flip a switch and it can _simulate_ 100,000 such games and give me some statistics.

+They're always interesting to share, I think.
+(And learn from, if I see issues.)

+* **% games ended by score:** 90%.
+(This means that 10% of games continue until the deck is simply empty, others are won by the player who got 10 points before that moment.)
+* **Average score by the end:** 6 points.
+(Averaging all players, when the game ends, they have 6 points each.)
+* **# of "pointing cycles" per round:** 1.5.
+(This means that once every two rounds, a pile will need to be split up and pointed at again.
+On average.
+This is very doable and not overwhelming.)
+* **# of rounds per game:** 5.5--6.
+(This is perhaps a bit on the low side, but remember that this simulates for player counts 2 to 6.
+And yes, with a lot of players, the deck will empty really quickly.
+I could add a _few more_ to the standard material.
+But my general vision is that players just add expansions when they want a longer/more complex game.
+If I make the base game already quite heavy on material, well, then the expansions will have nowhere left to go and will be _too much_.)

+This is all completely random play.
+The computer isn't smart, the computer doesn't care, it just points randomly.
+In a real game, players will probably win by score 100% of the time, and the average score will be higher.

+Because the _entire game_ is about pointing at the exact pile you want, and not getting any other, the simulation shows a large fluctuation.
+If the computer happens to play smart, then it indeed reaches much higher scores and quicker games.
+If the computer happens to play dumb, then the average final score (over ~100 games, when I do a quick test run) might even be _negative_ :p

+As such, I had to bump the number of repeated simulations to a _really high value_ this time to get accurate results (on average).
+All in all, I think the interactive example ended up very clear and a very good test of the game's general balance, which it passed.

 ### Visuals

 As stated in all the other devlogs for _SwiftSmash Saga_, the theme here is really _simplicity_.
 I didn't want to add any more texture or detail to these cards.
 I really wanted them to just be a solid color with simple flat icons.